JosephPrichard/hexchess/README.md

 # Hexagonal Chess
 A website to play hexagonal chess online.

-Created using Java, Svelte, Jooby, Postgres, and Redis.
+Created using Go, Svelte, Postgres, and Redis.

+Currently, in the process of a rewrite from Java -> Go.

 ## Build and Deployment